okteto/blog-proposals/working-with-multiple-clusters.md

 Hello Kubernetes!
 ```

 When you close the Okteto terminal, notice that you're still using the remote cluster context.
-Locally, nothing changed because Okteto allowed knows which context to use to deploy your application where it should be running.
-At least, you're going to make sure you're developing in a local cluster and not in a production cluster.
+Locally, nothing changed because Okteto automatically knows which context to use to deploy your application where it should be running.
+With this, you can rest assured that you're developing in a local cluster and not in a production cluster!

 ## Configuring Namespaces in Okteto